ipfs-shipyard/ipfs-css/README.md

 Qma9198EYULiyHwVNVcwxenQqWmJgHNhXqRAGn11wg9c9g
 ```

-Pin the CID to ipfs-cluster, either via #pinbot on IRC, or your preferred method.
+Pin the CID to ipfs-cluster (via #pinbot on IRC or your preferred method).
 Update the README.md with the new docs link.

-Then bump the version, push to github and publish to npm.
+Then bump the version, push to GitHub and publish to npm.
 If you are adding an icon, that's a minor release.
 Fixing an issue with an existing icon would be a patch.
 Changing any of the color values would be at least a minor.
-Changing the naming scheme for the css classes would be a major.
+Changing the naming scheme for the CSS classes would be a major release.

 ```console
 # use npm to bump the version and tag